-St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State building with a narrow, deep nave that measures approximately 65 feet long by 24 feet wide and is topped by a steeply-pitched gable roof.
-A one-story, gable-roofed chancel, slightly shorter than the nave and measuring approximately 25 feet long by 18 feet wide, extends off the east end.
-Two shed-roof ells extend off the north elevation of the chancel; the eastern ell houses the sacristy, and the western ell houses the organ chamber.2 The chapel's exterior walls are composed of schist interspersed with irregularly shaped pieces of granite, laid in a random bond and with a pinkish-brown mortar.
+St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State

+The chapel's exterior walls are composed of schist interspersed with irregularly shaped pieces of granite, laid in a random bond and with a pinkish-brown mortar.
 A granite water table separates the foundation from the first story.
 Buttresses with brownstone coping delineate the four window bays on the south and north elevations of the nave; at the corners of the nave and the sacristy, the buttresses are set on a diagonal.
 The chapel's roof was originally sheathed in wood shingles, but in 1914 these were replaced with slate, which remains today.3 There are short gable-end parapets with brownstone tile coping.
 A brownstone cross marks the gable peak at the east end of the nave, while a schist-and-granite, gabled bell cote rises from the west end (Photo #8).
-The copper church bell, which hangs within a pointed-arch opening, bears the inscription "Far, far away like bells at evening pealing/The voice of Jesus sounds o'er land and sea."4 A stone chimney is located on the organ chamber's shed roof.
-The principal entry to St. Columba's Chapel is located within a small gable-roof porch that extends off the west end of the nave's south façade (Photo #3).
+The copper church bell, which hangs within a pointed-arch opening, bears the inscription "Far, far away like bells at evening pealing/The voice of Jesus sounds o'er land and sea."
+A stone chimney is located on the organ chamber's shed roof.

+The principal entry to St. Columba's Chapel is located within a small gable-roof porch that extends off the west end of the nave's south facade (Photo #3).
 Like the rest of the building, the porch has schist-and-granite walls and a short roof parapet with brownstone tile coping, which terminates in a small brownstone cross.
 Two pointed-arch openings with brownstone sills pierce both the east and west walls of the porch.
 The walls incorporate two stones marked with plaques.
-One stone is from the Cathedral Church of St. Colman in Cloyne, Ireland, where George Berkeley served as Bishop from 1734 to 1753.
+One stone is from the Cathedral Church of St. Colman in Clovne, Ireland, where George Berkeley served as Bishop from 1734 to 1753.
 The other is from the abbey on Iona, an island off the west coast of Scotland where St. Columba of Ireland established a monastery in 563.
 Originally approached by two stone steps, the porch is now accessed by a ramp from the west and a short flight of stairs from the south.
 The ramp and stairs, flanked by low stone walls, terminate in a shared landing that leads to a pointed-arch door opening in the south wall of the porch.
 Entry to the nave is through a pair of wood, paneled doors set within another pointed-arch opening.
 The recessed panels of the doors are composed of diagonally laid boards.
 A secondary entrance is located in the east elevation of the sacristy.
 It consists of a simple, narrow, wood door composed of vertical boards recessed within a pointed-arch opening and accessed by two stone steps.

 2 The parish first acquired an organ in 1890, but this was replaced in 1937 with an organ with taller pipes.
 The roofline of the organ chamber was subsequently raised, as evidenced by a change in exterior stonework.
 The roofline modification was designed by Charles Collens, architect of The Cloisters in New York City.
 "Picturesque Memorial Chapel, Middletown, Tribute to First Episcopal Bishop to Settle in America," Fall River Herald News (26 August 1937).
 NewPort Architecture, St. Columba's, the Berkeley Memorial Chapel, Middletown, Rhode Island - Existing Conditions Report, 28 May 2021 (unpaginated).

 3 NewPort Architecture, St. Columba's - Existing Conditions Report (unpaginated).